Geotag an image and return a SpatRaster based on coordinates from a

 Character string describing a CRS.
 This parameter only applies when

 xis aSpatExtent,sfg,bboxor a numeric coordinate vector.
-See CRS section.
+See the CRS section.

 Value